pars-linux/uludag/doc/en/developer.pardus.org.tr/source/guides/releasing/official_releases/beta_phase.rst

 * The default browser must run video and music
 * The default video player must run videos with supported extentions from disks, DVD, VCD etc.
 * The default music player must run songs with supported music extentions from disks, DVD, CD etc.
-* The default desktop environment must mount removable media
+* The default desktop environment must be albe to mount removable media
 * The desktop environment must succesfully shutdown, reboot, hibernate, logout etc.
 * Beta release must include default artwork by default for the installation manager (YALI_), graphical boot, firstboot, graphical login, desktop background and splash screens.
 * Release Upgrade should be stabilized and get almost ready to Final Release.